hieuthao2004/SS1-SampleCode-LaborMarket/README.md

    - Represents the skill match between each employee and each company.
 Values range from 0 to 1, where 1 indicates a perfect skill match.

 **Objective:**
-The objective is to find a stable matching between employees and companies that optimizes the following goals:
+The objective is to find a stable matching between employees and companies that optimizes the following goal:

 1. **Maximize the Total Salary:**
    - Increase the overall salary received by all employees.

-2. **Minimize the Total Distance:**
-   - Reduce the total distance all employees need to travel from their homes to their assigned companies.

-3. **Maximize the Skill Match:**
-   - Increase the overall skill match between employees and companies.